To celebrate my favorite month, I’m writing about what happens when horror meets romance—paranormal romance!

 My horror short stories are more psychological/spooky/creepy than gory, and it’s fun to add something scary (or strange!) into a romance.
 Sometimes it’s hard to keep a paranormal romance within bounds—you have to blend just enough horror elements into the love story without grossing out (or turning off) the heroine or hero… or readers!

-Killerin Wolf’s Clothing is my third paranormal romance, and I almost had a problem writing the story because I’m “old-school” when it comes to creatures of the night.
+I almost had a problem writing Killer in Wolf’s Clothing because I’m “old-school” when it comes to creatures of the night.
 I expect my werewolves to be violent and vicious, and anything but cuddly.
 In my opinion, if a person is going to turn into a werewolf/wolf-man, he should look like the werewolves in Dog Soldiers.
 (A horror movie I highly recommend.)

-I hope you’ve enjoyed this look at writing paranormal romances.
-I enjoy hearing from readers and other authors.
-So feel free to drop me a line with questions or comments.
+I hope you’ve enjoyed this look at paranormal romances.
+I like hearing from readers, so feel free to drop me a line with questions or comments.
 You can catch up on all of my writings and follow me on social media here:

 Newsletter sign-up: http://eepurl.com/HVQqb